 - When cooking steak, use a cooking grate or something similar to allow the excess fat the ability to drain away from the piece of meat.

 - After cooking the steak, try to rid the excess fat by trimming it off.

-- Processed and red meat has been associated with high-saturated fat content as well as greater potential for cancer causing agents.
+- Processed and red meat has been associated with a high-saturated fat content as well as greater potential for cancer-causing agents.
 For this reason, beef should be considered a treat and consumed only in moderation, even when choosing lean cuts.

 - Eye of round roast and steak

 - Sirloin tip side steak

 - Top round roast and steak

 - Bottom round roast and steak